-Have questions about this report?
-Contact us communications@fsc-ccf.ca.
+Have questions about our work?
+Do you need access to a report in English or French?
+Please contact communications@fsc-ccf.ca.

 How to Cite This Report

 Young, S. (2023) Project Insights Report: Linking Basic Benefits to the Quality of Work.
 Toronto: Future Skills Centre. https://fsc-ccf.ca/projects/improving-the-quality-of-work-in-canada-prioritizing-mental-health-with-diverse-and-inclusive-benefits/